Financial Aid Programs

 Federal Stafford Subsidized Loans

-Award based on student need as determined by the FAFSA.
-The subsidized loan typically has a lower interest rate than the unsubsidized loan.
+Subsidized loans are federal student loans for eligible students to help cover the cost of higher education.
+A student's eligibility for a subsidized loan is determined by the FAFSA.
+The subsidized loan typically has an interest rate of zero when a student is enrolled at least 1/2 time.
 The interest on the subsidized loan does not start until the student leaves college or is considered less than part time.
-A student must be enrolled at least part time to receive a loan.
+The current interest rate is 4.99%.

 Federal Unsubsidized Loans

-Award not based on student need.
-The interest rate is currently 3.76% and the interest begins when the funds are disbursed.
+The unsubsidized loan is not based on student need.
+The interest rate is currently 4.99% and the interest begins when the funds are disbursed.
 A student can choose to pay interest while in school, but this is optional.
-A student must be enrolled at least part time to receive a loan.
+A student must be enrolled at least part time to receive this loan.

 Federal Parent Loan for Undergraduate Student (PLUS)

-Parents of dependent students may apply.
+Parents of dependent students may apply for this federal loan.
 Approval of the loan is based on a credit check.
-The current interest rate is 6.31%.
+The current interest rate is 7.54%.